 Music Theory: The Basics You Need to Make Better Music

-It’s the structure underneath the songs you love that explains how they do what they do.
+Music theory is the structure underneath the songs you love that explains how they do what they do.

 But music theory can also show you the way forward.